In order to create a web site on the Internet, you first need to find someone/something to host it for you.

 The Pantheon Site Dashboard is how you manage and monitor the hosting status of your site.
 It is also how you access your WordPress site.

-...however, there's really only two buttons you need to worry about in this course (found right beneath the 'Dev' tab, which is right beneath your site name):
+This page looks pretty busy, but there's really only two buttons you need to worry about in this course:

-If you haven't already, navigate to your Pantheon Site Dashboard.
+By now, you should be on your Pantheon Site Dashboard.

 You should be taken to the WordPress Install Flow.